 Custom-trained Assistance Dogs enhance independence and quality of life for people with disabilities nationally.
-We increase awareness of the rights / roles of Assistance Dog Teams.
+We increase awareness of the rights / roles of Assistance Dog Teams through education and advocacy.

 When you first enter Jim Bonner's home, you will immediately notice the Purple Heart Medal that is prominently displayed on his living room wall.
 Then you see a black Labrador Retriever named "Coal" standing at Jim's side with an indescribable look of love and devotion.
 The partnership of Jim and "Coal" was made possible by donors to the Combined Federal Campaign.